- Are Legal Fees You Pay Tax-Deductible?

 - How Much Are Taxes on $1 Million?

 Acquiring $1 million in a lump sum is no simple matter and figuring out the amount of taxes due on it is also complicated.
 The answer depends on several factors, including the source of the money, where you live and whether Social Security and other FICA taxes apply.
 Individual circumstances make all the difference.
-In… read more…
+The… read more…

 - Tax Planning for Ultra-High-Net-Worth Individuals and Families